 26 Feb Jersey Twist Patterns – First Sample

-Posted at 15:04h in Creative Pattern Making, Introductory, Pattern Making Instructions, Pattern Puzzles, Sewing Instructions, Stretch Patterns, Using My Blocks 0 Comments
+Posted at 15:04h in Garment Construction, Pattern Puzzle Sewing Patterns, Pattern Puzzles, Stretch Patterns 0 Comments

 I simply can’t believe that I’ve never shared my sample makes for this amazing top.
 I suppose I was so busy turning it into a workshop that missed the obvious.
 So you may remember the original post from January 2015 – Pattern Insights – Jersey Twist Patterns.
 I used my Women’s Knit Block to demonstrate the simplest way to achieve jersey twist patterns.
 The same method makes both single and double twist patterns.
 This is not the only method for making jersey twist patterns and you’ll find other examples on my ‘well-suited’ blog.